-Decrements: Those causes/events due to which a member's status (active-inactive-retireebeneficiary) changes, that is: death, retirement, disability, or termination.
+Decrements: Those causes/events due to which a member's status (active-inactive-retireecompensation and/or years of service.

-Defined Benefit Plan: A retirement plan in which benefits are defined by a formula applied to the member's compensation and/or years of service.
+Defined Benefit Plan: A retirement plan in which benefits are defined by a formula applied to the member's contributions to the plan are assigned to an account for each member, the plan's earnings are allocated to each account, and each member's benefits are a direct function of the account balance.

-Defined Contribution Plan: A retirement plan, such as a 401(k) plan, a 403(b) plan, or a 457 plan, in which the contributions to the plan are assigned to an account for each member, the plan's earnings are allocated to each account, and each member's benefits are a direct function of the account balance.
+Defined Contribution Plan: A retirement plan, such as a 401(k) plan, a 403(b) plan, or a 457 plan, in which the